 Open hunting areas

 Open hunting areas are areas that operate under the standard hunting permit conditions.
 Some open hunting areas may also have special conditions.

 Refer to the special conditions of the open hunting area permit.
 If dogs are allowed, the special conditions will tell you:

-- the conditions under which dogs are allowed (no separate dog permit is required – use of dogs is covered by the hunting permit), or
+- the conditions for which dogs are allowed.
+No separate dog permit is required – use of dogs is covered by the hunting permit, or

-- if you need to get a separate dog permit from the local DOC office.
+- if you need to get a separate dog permit from the local DOC office or visitor centre.

 Restricted hunting areas

-If dogs are allowed in the restricted hunting area you want to hunt it, a special condition can be added to the restricted hunting area permit - no separate dog permit will be required.
+If dogs are allowed in the restricted hunting area you want to hunt in, a special condition can be added to the restricted hunting area permit.
+This means no separate dog permit will be required.
 Check with the local DOC office if you want to hunt with dogs in a restricted hunting area.

 Avian awareness and avoidance training

 In some regions it's a requirement for dogs to undergo avian awareness and avoidance training.